wyfo/apischema/docs/graphql/data_model_and_resolvers.md

 ## Interfaces

 Interfaces are simply classes marked with `apischema.graphql.interface` decorator.
-An object type implements an interface when its class inherits of interface-marked class, or when it has [flattened fields](../data_model.md#composition-over-inheritance---composed-dataclasses-flattening) of interface-marked dataclass.
+An object type implements an interface when its class inherits from an interface-marked class, or when it has [flattened fields](../data_model.md#composition-over-inheritance---composed-dataclasses-flattening) of interface-marked dataclass.

 ```python
 {!interface.py!}